pduranti/mercadolibre.github.com/_posts/guide/listing/2012-05-04-listing-introduction.markdown

 ## Item pictures {#item-pictures}

-Each of them has an id, the hiperlink to the picture, the secure hiperlink to the picture, picture dimension and the max possible dimension of the picture.
+Each of them has an id, the hiperlink to the picture, the secure hiperlink to the picture, picture dimension and the maximum possible dimension of the picture.

 {% highlight javascript %}
 {